GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/BigQueryToElasticsearch/README.md

           },
           {
               "name":"propertyAsIndex",
-              "label":"Document property used to specify index",
-              "helpText":"A property in the document being indexed whose value specifies which index to add the doc to (takes precendence over an index UDF)", "paramType":"TEXT",
+              "label":"Document property used to specify _index metadata with document in bulk request", "helpText":"A property in the document being indexed whose value will specify _index metadata to be included with document in bulk request (takes precendence over an index UDF)", "paramType":"TEXT",
               "isOptional":true
           },
           {
-              "name":"javaScriptIndexFnGCSPath",
+              "name":"javaScriptIndexFnGcsPath",
-              "label":"GCS path to JavaScript UDF source for function to extract index name from row", "helpText":"GCS path to JavaScript UDF source.
-UDF will be preferred option for transformation if supplied.
+              "label":"GCS path to JavaScript UDF source for function that will specify _index metadata to be included with document in bulk request", "helpText":"GCS path to JavaScript UDF source.
 Default: null", "paramType":"TEXT",
               "isOptional":true
           },
           {
               "name":"javaScriptIndexFnName",
-              "label":"UDF JavaScript Function Name for function to extract index name from row", "helpText":"UDF JavaScript Function Name.
+              "label":"UDF JavaScript Function Name for function that will specify _index metadata to be included with document in bulk request", "helpText":"UDF JavaScript Function Name.
 Default: null",
               "paramType":"TEXT",
               "isOptional":true
           },
           {
               "name":"propertyAsId",
-              "label":"Document property used to specify _id",
-              "helpText":"A property in the document being indexed whose value specifies which _id to use for the doc (takes precendence over an id UDF)", "paramType":"TEXT",
+              "label":"Document property used to specify _id metadata with document in bulk request", "helpText":"A property in the document being indexed whose value will specify _id metadata to be included with document in bulk request (takes precendence over an index UDF)", "paramType":"TEXT",
               "isOptional":true
           },
           {
-              "name":"javaScriptIdFnGCSPath",
+              "name":"javaScriptIdFnGcsPath",
-              "label":"GCS path to JavaScript UDF source for function to extract id value from row", "helpText":"GCS path to JavaScript UDF source.
-UDF will be preferred option for transformation if supplied.
+              "label":"GCS path to JavaScript UDF source function that will specify _id metadata to be included with document in bulk request", "helpText":"GCS path to JavaScript UDF source.
 Default: null", "paramType":"TEXT",
               "isOptional":true
           },
           {
               "name":"javaScriptIdFnName",
-              "label":"UDF JavaScript Function Name for function to extract id value from row", "helpText":"UDF JavaScript Function Name.
+              "label":"UDF JavaScript Function Name for function that will specify _id metadata to be included with document in bulk request", "helpText":"UDF JavaScript Function Name.
 Default: null",
               "paramType":"TEXT",
               "isOptional":true
           },
           {
-              "name":"javaScriptTypeFnGCSPath",
+              "name":"javaScriptTypeFnGcsPath",
-              "label":"GCS path to JavaScript UDF source for function to extract type value from row", "helpText":"GCS path to JavaScript UDF source.
-UDF will be preferred option for transformation if supplied.
+              "label":"GCS path to JavaScript UDF source for function that will specify _type metadata to be included with document in bulk request", "helpText":"GCS path to JavaScript UDF source.
 Default: null", "paramType":"TEXT",
               "isOptional":true
           },
           {
               "name":"javaScriptTypeFnName",
-              "label":"UDF JavaScript Function Name for function to extract type value from row", "helpText":"UDF JavaScript Function Name.
+              "label":"UDF JavaScript Function Name for function that will specify _type metadata to be included with document in bulk request", "helpText":"UDF JavaScript Function Name.
 Default: null",
               "paramType":"TEXT",
               "isOptional":true
           },
           {
-              "name":"javaScriptIsDeleteFnGCSPath",
+              "name":"javaScriptIsDeleteFnGcsPath",
-              "label":"GCS path to JavaScript UDF source for function to extract whether operation is delete or not from row", "helpText":"GCS path to JavaScript UDF source.
-UDF will be preferred option for transformation if supplied.
+              "label":"GCS path to JavaScript UDF source for function that will determine if document should be deleted rather than inserted or updated, function should return string value \"true\" or \"false\"", "helpText":"GCS path to JavaScript UDF source.
 Default: null", "paramType":"TEXT",
               "isOptional":true
           },
           {
               "name":"javaScriptIsDeleteFnName",
-              "label":"UDF JavaScript Function Name for function to extract whether operation is delete or not from row", "helpText":"UDF JavaScript Function Name.
+              "label":"UDF JavaScript Function Name for function that will determine if document should be deleted rather than inserted or updated, function should return string value \"true\" or \"false\"", "helpText":"UDF JavaScript Function Name.
 Default: null",
               "paramType":"TEXT",
               "isOptional":true